Shonkware/DroidModLoader/README.md

 GameNative will serve as the main test environment for verifying that:

 - mod installs are structured correctly
-- shared-storage deployment works as intended
+- shared storage deployment works as intended
 - generated setups are usable in practice
 - modded game environments behave reliably enough for real testing